veerankitarun/150mbar_test_project/README.md

 - Read differential pressure and temperature data from the sensor.
 - Utilize I²C communication protocol for sensor interaction.
-- Calculate and display pressure in Pressure in mbar and temperature in Celsius (°C).
+- Calculate and display Pressure in mbar and temperature in Celsius (°C).

 ## Applications